Monday, September 8th, 2025¶

-Last week, we wrote some code to test whether or not a given number was prime.
+Last week, we looked at for loops and determining whether a given number is prime.

 In [4]: